yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 Duplication rate: 4.12309%

 In addition to our short reads, we also had long reads.
 Long reads are required to fill gaps that might occur during short read assembly.
 Just like short reads, we also need to control the quality of our long reads and eliminate poor-quality reads.
-Here, I use `NanoPlot` to perform initial quality assesment of the single end long reads.
+Here, I use <code style="color : lightskyblue">NanoPlot</code> to perform initial quality assesment of the single end long reads.

 ```bash
 micromamba activate 02_long_reads_qc